 The shape of certain kinds of chairs, wearing high heels, or doing certain kinds of physical activity may also have a strong impact.

-Bursitis is an inflammatory condition that involves swelling of the small liquid-filled sacs that cushion the bones, muscles, and tendons.
-Bursas are small sacs located around major joints like the knee, shoulders, and hip.
+Bursitis is an inflammatory condition characterized by swelling in the small liquid-filled sacs that cushion the bones, muscles, and tendons.
+Bursae are small sacs located around major joints like the knee, shoulders, and hip.

-Bursas are in charge of reducing friction during joint movement.
-Since they are regularly exposed to trauma, they usually play a part in recurring hip pain.
+Bursae are in charge of reducing friction during joint movement.
+Since they’re regularly exposed to trauma, they usually play a part in recurring hip pain.

 Symptoms appear progressively.
-Even though they can be controlled by various medications, there is no absolute cure.
+Even though they can be controlled with various medications, there’s no absolute cure.

-When osteoarthritis affects the hip, it takes place in the anterior joints and groin.
-This triggers inflammation and pain that varies in intensity.
+When osteoarthritis affects the hip, it does so in the anterior joints and groin.
+This triggers inflammation and pain that vary in intensity.

 4. Hip fractures

-Hip fractures are a medical emergency that require immediate medical attention.
+Hip fractures are medical emergencies that require immediate medical attention.
 This is because they have complications that can permanently affect mobility and, in extreme cases, can be life-threatening.